ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/yaml-install.md

 ---
+title: YAML
 description: In this guide, we'll walk through the process of deploying Emissary in Kubernetes for ingress routing.
 ---
-# Install manually

 In this guide, we'll walk you through installing, configuring, and customizing Emissary in your Kubernetes cluster.